The Poursina Hakim Celiac Clinic

 Scientific advisors board:

-Seyed Mohammad Hassan Emami, MD, Internist, Gastroenterology and Hepatology
+Seyed Mohammad Hassan Emami, Prof. MD, Subspeciality in Gastroenterology and Hepatology

 Alireza Fahim, MD, Internist, Gastroenterology and Hepatology